America's Affordable Health Choices Act of 2009: Illegal immigrants

 HR 3200 states that illegal immigrants are not eligible for the proposed taxpayer-funded affordable premium credits.
 Republicans have stated that there is nothing in the bill to enforce this.
 A group of 21 House Democrats, led by Rep. Michael M. Honda, are trying to change those requirements.
 He has argued that the restriction "will only add to uncompensated care costs and costly emergency room visits.
 Costs due to such visits will be shifted and distributed among all those who have been mandated to carry insurance.
 With skyrocketing health care costs, legislators should do all that we can to contain costs for working American families".
 The Center for Immigration Studies has also commented on the issue.

 Abortion funding

 The Hyde Amendment prohibits federal funding for abortions in government related health programs unless they are performed in cases of rape, incest, or to save the life of the mother.
 A political controversy has broken out about whether or not the 'public plan' in HR 3200 will cover abortions, which, if done, would be funded by premiums paid by individuals to that agency and not by outside payments.
-After rejecting Democratic Rep. Lois Capps's amendment to segregate abortion funding, the House or Representatives voted for tighter restrictions on federal funding for elective abortions via the Stupak Amendment.
+After rejecting Democratic Rep. Lois Capps's amendment to segregate abortion funding, the House of Representatives voted for tighter restrictions on federal funding for elective abortions via the Stupak Amendment.